Falklands War: Memorials

 There are several memorials on the Falkland Islands themselves, the most notable of which is the 1982 Liberation Memorial, unveiled in 1984 on the second anniversary of the end of the war.
 It lists the names of the 255 British military personnel who died during the war and is located in front of the Secretariat Building in Stanley, overlooking Stanley Harbour.
 The Memorial was funded entirely by the Islanders and is inscribed with the words "In Memory of Those Who Liberated Us".

 During the war, British dead were put into plastic body bags and buried in mass graves.
 After the war, the bodies were recovered; 14 were reburied at Blue Beach Military Cemetery and 64 were returned to the United Kingdom.
-Many of the Argentine dead are buried in the Argentine Military Cemetery two kilometers northeast of the small settlement of Darwin, approximately 82 kilometers west of Stanley.
+Many of the Argentine dead are buried in the Argentine Military Cemetery two kilometres northeast of the small settlement of Darwin, approximately 82 kilometres west of Stanley.
 The Argentine government declined an offer by the UK to have the bodies repatriated to Argentina.

 In addition to memorials on the islands, there is a memorial in the crypt of St Paul's Cathedral, London to the British war dead.
 At the National Memorial Arboretum in Staffordshire, a Falklands War memorial was unveiled in May 2012 in a service attended by 600 veterans and their families; the names of the fallen were also inscribed on the Armed Forces Memorial at the arboretum, which commemorates all British servicemen killed in action since the end of the Second World War.

 A memorial to the seamen of the Merchant Navy who died in the war stands at the Tower Hill Memorial in Trinity Square Gardens, London.
 A memorial to the Royal Marines, known as "the Yomper", was unveiled by Margaret Thatcher in 1992 outside the former Eastney Barracks near Portsmouth.
 The Falkland Islands Memorial Chapel at Pangbourne College was opened in March 2000 as a commemoration of the lives and sacrifice of all those who served and died in the South Atlantic in 1982.

 In Argentina there are many memorials, museums and murals all over the country.
-The most important are a cenotaph at Plaza San Martín in Buenos Aires, and a memorial in Ushuaia, declared National Monument.
+The most important are a cenotaph at Plaza San Martín in Buenos Aires, and a memorial in Ushuaia, declared a National Monument.